alusilco/alusilco/README.md

 _____________________________________
 ![Welcome](Gif/Welcome.gif)
+🔭 I’m currently working on my profile because I am studying to be better in my area.

+👯 I’m looking to collaborate on a good project.

+🤝 I’m looking for help with Java because I´m learning.

+🌱 I’m currently learning every day something new in the world of programming like e-commerce, disrruptive habilities, community manager, etc.

-I have been a teacher since I was 21 years old.
-But a unique opportunity has come into my life.Dreams come true and I just have to wait long enough.
+💬 Ask me about my experience as a teacher since I was 21 years old and about how dreams come true if you wait long enough.

-My professional life has recently taken an incredible turn.
-After working for so many years in another sector, I have launched into a personal project studying programming.

-Currently, I am doing a Full-stack developer bootcamp, learning the great things about languages ​​every day and getting to know a new and exciting world.
+⚡ Curios fact: I have been a teacher since I was 21 years old, but recently I have decided to make a change in my professional life and I have embarked on studying programming.
+Now I am doing a Full-stack developer bootcamp, learning amazing things about different languages and exploring a new and exciting world.

 ### Contact me
 - My mail is coderalsc@gmail.com